-Sections 3, 4, 5, and 6 show-assuming standard, amply tested heuristics-that there exist high-probability attacks against AES, the NIST P-256 elliptic curve, DSA-3072, and RSA-3072 taking considerably less than 2^{128} time.
-In other words, the insecurity of AES, NIST P-256, DSA-3072, and RSA-3072, according to the standard concrete-security definitions, reaches essentially 100% for a time bound considerably below 2^{128} .
-This contradicts the conjectures in [6, Section 1.4], [7, Section 3.6], [2, Section 3.2], etc., and undermines the conclusions regarding concrete security of various protocols.
+1.1.
+Contributions of this paper.
+Our primary goal in this paper is to convincingly undermine all of the standard security conjectures discussed above.
+Specifically, Sections 3, 4, 5, and 6 show-assuming standard, amply tested heuristics-that there exist high-probability attacks against AES, the NIST P-256 elliptic curve, DSA-3072, and RSA-3072 taking considerably less than $2^{128}$ time.
+In other words, the insecurity of AES, NIST P-256, DSA-3072, and RSA-3072, according to the standard concrete-security definitions, reaches essentially 100% for a time bound considerably below $2^{128}$ .
+The conjectures by Bellare, Kilian, and Rogaway in [6, Section 1.4], [7, Section 3.6], [2, Section 3.2], etc. are false for every reasonable assignment of the unspecified constants.
+The same ideas show that there exist high-probability attacks against AES-CBC-MAC, RSA-PSS, RSA-OAEP, and thousands of other "provably secure" protocols, in each case taking considerably less than $2^{128}$ time.
+It is not clear that similar attacks exist against every such protocol in the literature, since in some cases the security reductions are unidirectional, but undermining these conjectures also means undermining all of the security arguments that have those conjectures as hypotheses.